 - Cold water should be stored and distributed at temperatures below 20 degrees Celsius.

 - Hot water should be distributed at 50 degrees Celsius or higher.
-If there is a risk of scalding thermostatic mixer valves should be installed.
+If there is a risk of scalding thermostatic mixer valves should be installed (55 degrees Celsius in healthcare premises).

 - Hot water storage cylinders (calorifiers) should store water at 60 degrees Celsius or higher.